MichelNivard/Ridian/README.md

 ## This is Ridian, _**R**_ in Obs _**idian**_

 Run R code in obsidian (cnd-r/cntrol-r to run a code chunk) and more.
+This is a somewhat ambitious project to make R a first class citizen of the Obsidian Universe.

+> [!WARNING]
+> **EXTREMELY EARLY DEVELOPERS RELEASE, DO NOT USE ON YOUR PRECIOUS VAULT, SET UP A SEPERATE DEV-VAULT, OR COPY OF YOUR VAULT TO PLAY WITH THIS!!!**

 **What this is:**